 Contact the Office of Academic Services & Advising to discuss options and strategies for selecting your major.

-- Other students: peer mentors, TAs, tutors, friends
+- Other students: Talk with peer mentors, TAs, tutors and friends.

-- Professors – especially if you are looking for advice on graduate school programs … they all did one!
-Department Chairs are great to start with if you are thinking of joining a major.
+- Professors – Talk with your professors, especially if you are looking for advice on graduate school programs … they all did one!
+Department chairs are great to start with if you are thinking of joining a major.

-- Career Counselors – if you want to explore how majors relate to careers fields, make an appointment with a counselor in the Office of Career Services (Kruse Center in Cushing-Martin Hall; 508-565-1325)
+- Career Counselors – If you want to explore how majors relate to careers fields, make an appointment with a counselor in the Career Development Center (Kruse Center in Cushing-Martin Hall; 508-565-1325).

-Contact the Office of Career Services to discuss job shadowing, internships and occupational interviews.
+Contact the Career Development Center to discuss job shadowing, internships and occupational interviews.

 - Job Shadows – A job shadow is usually short-term – anywhere from a day to a month – and is not done to gain experience in a certain field, but rather to witness a certain profession firsthand.

 - Internships – An internship (usually about 3 months long) not only makes you more marketable as a job candidate, but gives you the opportunity to gain greater understanding about your chosen field.